KanzaFatima/osticket-prereqs/README.md

 <img src="https://i.imgur.com/wlKglKG.png" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-While creating a virtual machine select your region inwhich you want your virtual machine to be ceated, in image select the windows 10 virtual machine with 2-4 virtual CPUs.
-Write  user name and pasword and remember it becuse it will use in remote desktop in upcoming step
+While creating a virtual machine select your region in which you want your virtual machine to be created, in image select the windows 10 virtual machine with 2-4 virtual CPUs.
+Write  user name and pasword and remember it becuse it will use to connect remote desktop in upcoming step.
 While creating a virtual machine, allow it to create a new virtual network (Vnet)
 </p>
 <br />